mattbernst/wm-2/README.md

 ```

 With default settings on a 2019 Macbook Pro (2.6 GHz 6-Core Intel Core i7, 64 GB RAM) and the dump file from September
-2024 this takes about 25 minutes to complete.
-The output SQLite database is about 36 GB on disk (87 GB if running with
+2024 this takes about 2.5 hours to complete.
+The output SQLite database is about 56 GB on disk (much larger if running
-no page markup compression), with most of the space consumed by `page_markup_z` or `page_markup` (table used depends on
+without page markup compression), with most of the space consumed by `page_markup_z` or `page_markup` (table used
-"COMPRESS_MARKUP" environment variable).
-A significant portion of the wall clock time is spent just creating indexes
-in the SQLite database.
+depends on "COMPRESS_MARKUP" environment variable).

 ### Caveats